eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.31

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Script to merge PDF files doesn't work when MBox Viewer executable and configured data folder reside on different drives.;
+ - Page Break stopped working.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.30

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;